karmab/kcli/doc/index.rst

 Bootstrap
 =========

-You can generate the settings file with all parameters commented with:
+You can generate a settings file with all parameters commented with:

 .. code:: shell

-    kcli bootstrap
+    kcli create host

 And for advanced bootstrapping, you can specify a target name, host, a pool with a path, and have centos cloud image downloaded

 .. code:: shell

-    kcli bootstrap -n host1 -H 192.168.0.6 --pool default --poolpath /var/lib/libvirt/images
+    kcli create host -H 192.168.0.6 --pool default --poolpath /var/lib/libvirt/images host1

 Provider specifics
 ==================